joaomdsc/lfs/docs/overview.rst

 every individual piece of the linux machinery to determine a set of compatible parameters to make it all work together.

-This project, referred to as **pkg_lfs** in this documentation, aims to relieve you of the manual repetitive task of running each piece of shell script one after the other.
+This project, referred to as **lfs_py** in this documentation, aims to relieve you of the manual repetitive task of running each piece of shell script one after the other.
 It's a set of python scripts that parse the LFS book and generate shell scripts that are then used to automate the building process.
-Using pkg_lfs, you basically just set the values of a few variables, launch a script, and wait a few hours: when the script is done, you can boot your new Linux system.
+Using lfs_py, you basically just set the values of a few variables, launch a script, and wait a few hours: when the script is done, you can boot your new Linux system.

-Hopefully pkg_lfs will reduce the time and effort required to unlock the huge value of the LFS book and to get that customized Linux system up and running.
-For all the details on how to use the software, see the pkg_lfs documentation in :ref:`automating-lfs`.
+Hopefully lfs_py will reduce the time and effort required to unlock the huge value of the LFS book and to get that customized Linux system up and running.
+For all the details on how to use the software, see the lfs_py documentation in :ref:`automating-lfs`.

 .. sectionauthor:: Joao Moreira <joao.moreiradsc@gmail.com>